calamares/calamares/src/modules/README.md

 of the module as defined in `module.desc` must be the same as the name of the module's directory.

+Module descriptors must have the following keys:
+- *name* (an identifier; must be the same as the directory name)
+- *type* ("job" or "view")
+- *interface* (see below for the different interfaces; generally we refer to the kinds of modules by their interface)

 ## Module-specific configuration

 A Calamares module *may* read a module configuration file,